dpanuska/Halloween/README.md

 # Halloween
-Halloween android thing
+This application is for detecting people and greeting trick or treaters for Halloween.
+It is written for Android OS 11 (SDK 30) using a device with the front camera available.

 ## Disclaimer
-I hold no rights to any image or gif used except me grabbing a bag of candy.
-I will try updating this with a "clean" version in the future to remove any potentially copyright material.
-Please don't hurt me!

 This is the first time I've ever used Kotlin and Android OS 11 features, so do not take this as gospel, and leave critisism of the contructive kind.
 Very willing to take that and improve, time allowing.

-## Summary
-This application is for detecting people and greeting trick or treaters for Halloween.
-It is written for Android OS 11 (SDK 30) using a device with the front camera available.

 ## Supported Tasks
 - TAKE_PICTURE - Takes a picture from current (front) camera